-I was recently asked what advice I would give a parent of a newly diagnosed child with Type 1 Diabetes.
+I was recently asked what tips I would give a parent of a newly diagnosed child with Type 1 Diabetes.
 It has been a number of years since I fell into that category but I can sadly remember it all like it was yesterday.
 That being said, it was an easy question to answer and comes in the form of three pieces of advice.

 Live your life four hours at a time